 Also at the AAAAI Annual Meeting, the NAB presents a Counters Meeting, where counters gather to share ideas and concerns.
 This meeting includes a hand-on-demonstration of counter skills helpful to counters and station directors.

 Pollen and mold counts are entered by station personnel at: pollen.aaaai.org/nab.
 A password and username are provided to the station to gain secure access to their “station home” on the AAAAI website.
 This station home has an Education Center for station personnel to use for updating their skills.
 The AAAAI website provides a “MY NAB” service were users can have data from up to three stations sent to them each time they are updated.
 This website also provides three data display options that are selected by individual stations: 1) display all individual allergen counts, count totals and severity levels; 2) display count totals and severity levels; and 3) display severity levels only.
 NAB stations are required to report data at least three days each week.

 The NAB is overseen by the NAB Operations Committee, which consists of members of the AAAAI Aerobiology Committee.
-The executive office staff liaison is Jerome Schultz at (414) 272-6071.
+For more information contact the NAB or call (414) 272-6071.